anhtudo1209/Code-Battle-Arena/backend/exercises/011-sum-of-n-natural-numbers/problem.md

 ## Input
-a number N
+A number N

 ## Output
-Use a while loop to calculate the sum of the first N natural numbers.
+The sum of the first N natural numbers.

 ## Sample Input
 5